Virtual Machines - Hikube

 Legacy applications and specific OS

-Windows Server, Linux distributions with custom kernel, non-containerizable software - deploy the exact OS and dependencies you need.
+Windows Server, Linux distributions with a custom kernel, software that can't be containerised...
+Deploy the exact OS and dependencies you need.

 markup-cropped